 Grilled Corn on the Cob

 - Heat a gas or charcoal grill for 15 minutes or until hot (about 400°).
-Place corn on the grill directly over the heat and cook for about 15 mintues.
-Watch for flare-ups and rotate the corn once the husks begin to blacken so that it cooks on all sides and most of the husks are charred or at least well browned.
+Place corn on the grill directly over the heat and cook for about 15 minutes.
+Watch for flare-ups and rotate the corn every 4-5 minutes, once the husks begin to blacken so that it cooks on all sides until most of the husks are charred or well browned.

 - When all the corn in on the platter, roll in the butter and serve.